Threshold cascade dynamics on signed random networks: Results

 Let us examine the behaviour of $\rho$ as a function of $z_p$ with various $z_n=0$ ($\circ$), $z_n=1$ ($\triangle$), $z_n=2$ ($\triangledown$), $z_n=3$ ($\diamond$), $z_n=4$ ($\pentagon$) in Fig.~\ref{fig:rho}(b).
-The global cascades can occur only for a region with an intermediate range of $z_p$.
-When $z_p$ is less than $z_p^{(1)}$ which is the percolation threshold of random graphs \cite{molloy1998}, there are no global cascades in the limit $\rho_0 \rightarrow 0$ because there are no connected components that possess a finite fraction of a network in the thermodynamic limit.
+The global cascade can occur only for a region with an intermediate range of $z_p$.
+When $z_p$ is less than $z_p^{(1)}$ which is the percolation threshold of random graphs \cite{molloy1998}, there is no global cascade in the limit $\rho_0 \rightarrow 0$ because the components cannot span a finite fraction of a network in the thermodynamic limit.
 Therefore the effect of negative links cannot be significant when $z_p<z_p^{(1)}$.
-In addition, as the positive links become too dense meaning that $z_p$ is larger than the second threshold $z_p^{(2)}$, i.e., $z_p^{(2)} \simeq4.3$ for $z_n=0$, nodes that exceed their threshold become too rare, so that global cascades do not occur \cite{watts2002}.
+In addition, as the positive links become too dense meaning that $z_p$ is larger than the second threshold $z_p^{(2)}$, i.e., $z_p^{(2)} \simeq4.3$ for $z_n=0$, nodes that exceed their threshold become too rare, so that the global cascade can hardly occur \cite{watts2002}.
 As a result, the size $\rho$ of global cascades drops abruptly to zero regardless of $z_n$ for large $z_p \gtrsim z_p^{(2)}$.
-When the value of average degree $z_p$ is in between, $z_p^{(1)} < z_p < z_p^{(2)}$, the global cascades can occur.
-In the regime, negative links play an important role in preventing activation of nodes connected to active nodes, so that the size of global cascades $\rho$ noticeably decreases as $z_n$ increases.
+When the value of average degree $z_p$ is in between, $z_p^{(1)} < z_p < z_p^{(2)}$, the global cascade can occur.
+In this regime, negative links play an important role in preventing the activation of nodes connected to active nodes, so that the size of global cascades $\rho$ noticeably decreases as $z_n$ increases.
 Note that the second threshold $z_p^{(2)}$ is $\theta$-dependent.